-May to July does however see a lot of mist and spray on the Zimbabwean side when the water level increases.
+May to July does, however, see a lot of mist and spray on the Zimbabwean side when the water level increases.
 It is also important to note that the water never stops flowing on the Zimbabwean side, while during the height of the dry season the Zambian side can reduce the eastern cataract to a dry rock face.

 BEST TIME TO VISIT

 Getting to either Livingstone or Victoria Falls is easy with daily flights available from Johannesburg.
-Travelers should be aware that they will require a Yellow Fever certificate if they were on the Zambian side and wish to return to South Africa.
+Travelers should be aware that they will require a Yellow Fever certificate if they were on the Zambian side and wished to return to South Africa.